SEKOIA-IO/documentation/docs/xdr/features/investigate/events_query_language.md

 | OR | Match if one of the terms is verified | `source.ip:"1.2.3.4" OR destination.ip:"1.2.3.4"` |
 | NOT | Inverse the result of the term | `NOT event.type:connection` |

+!!! note
+    Take care, operators need to be uppercase in your query.

 ### Grouping operators

 | Operator | Description | Example |